kalifs/state_store/README.md

 `gem install state_store`

-For Rails add this in you Gemfile
+For Bundler add this in you Gemfile

 `gem state_store, '~>0.0.2'`